seriyps/xhttpc/README.md

 Result = my_wrapper:call(Pid, ...).
 ok = my_wrapper:terminate(Pid).
 ```
-If you'll create shared storage for sessions (like public ETS table), you can use
+If you'll create shared storage for sessions (like public ETS table), you can also use
 your worker proces's `self()` pid as session ID and don't pass `Pid` parameter at all.

 Batteries included